 RONALD E. BIRTCHER

-As a leader in the real estate industry, Ronald is recognized for creating "tomorrow's buildings today."
-He is the cornerstone of the company's asset management soundness in joining property and fiscal disciplines to physical and market asset demands.
-Ronald is known for his design innovations and for developing construction techniques, as seen in his early efforts to introduce concrete tile-up construction in the United States.
-Ronald maintains business interests in a vineyard in Napa Valley, California; a Protea floral farm in Maui, Hawaii; and a date-farming operation and mail order retail business in California' s Coachella Valley.
-He is a licensee of the National Football League and creator and owner of the NFL team mascot characters.
+As a leader in the real estate industry, Ronald was recognized for creating "tomorrow's buildings today."
+He was the cornerstone of the company's asset management soundness in joining property and fiscal disciplines to physical and market asset demands.
+Ronald was known for his design innovations and for developing construction techniques, as seen in his early efforts to introduce concrete tile-up construction in the United States.
+Ronald maintained business interests in a vineyard in Napa Valley, California; a Protea floral farm in Maui, Hawaii; and a date-farming operation and mail order retail business in California' s Coachella Valley.
+He was a licensee of the National Football League and creator and owner of the NFL team mascot characters.

-Ronald's professional affiliations include membership in the National Association of Industrial and Office Parks and Lambda Alpha International, an honorary land economics society.
-He serves on the boards of the Wellness Community in Orange County, California; Napa County Museum Association; Coachella Valley Counseling Clinic; and Coachella Valley Tomorrow (a Palm Springs area economic development council).
-He is currently Chairman of the Advisory Board to the University of California, Irvine, Graduate School of management in Real Estate and a member of UC, Irvine's Board of Visitors.
+Ronald's professional affiliations included membership in the National Association of Industrial and Office Parks and Lambda Alpha International, an honorary land economics society.
+He served on the boards of the Wellness Community in Orange County, California; Napa County Museum Association; Coachella Valley Counseling Clinic; and Coachella Valley Tomorrow (a Palm Springs area economic development council).
+He was Chairman of the Advisory Board to the University of California, Irvine, Graduate School of management in Real Estate and a member of UC, Irvine's Board of Visitors.

-A University of Arizona graduate with a degree in Business Administration, Ronald maintains residences in Dana Point, California and Napa Valley, California with his wife, Joanne.
+A University of Arizona graduate with a degree in Business Administration, Ronald resided in Dana Point, California and Napa Valley, California with his wife, Joanne.